yxjdarren/yxjdarren.github.io/index.md

 ## News

+- **[2025-05]** "Socialized Coevolution: Advancing a Better World through Cross-Task Collaboration" has been accepted by International Conference on Machine Learning (ICML, CCF-A).
 - **[2024-12]** "Zero-Shot learning in industrial scenarios: New Large-Scale Benchmark, Challenges and Baseline" has been accepted by AAAI Conference on Artificial Intelligence (AAAI, CCF-A).
 - **[2024-12]** Our team won the Bronze Medal in the University Track of the 2024 National Finals of the Ascend AI Innovation Competition.
 - **[2024-11]** I have been awarded the National Scholarship.